barakeel/HOLtoTFF/README.md

 - type git clone https://github.com/barakeel/HOLtoTFF
 - type cd HOLtoTFF
 - open beagle.sml and change the directory path (e.g. val directory = yourHOLtoTFFpath)
-- type Holmake in the termianal
+- type Holmake in the terminal

-Fourth step: Testing
-- open test.sml with emacs
-- split the window
-- run hol interactive mode (M-h h)
-- select any instruction and then (M-h M-r) to execute it
-- open any libraries you want to test
+Finally, launch hol in the HOLtoTFF directory.

+The current version map the integers of HOL4 to the integer of HOL Light, but leave numeral in their bit form representation.